 The State of Maryland remains committed to reducing the number of households living in poverty.
 The State's anti-poverty strategy is founded on the coordination of resources and strong partnerships at the state and local levels.
 These efforts are geared toward helping individuals and families move from poverty to self-sufficiency and toward addressing the causes and conditions of poverty in communities across the state.
-The Department administers the Community Services Block Grant Program (CSBG) program which is funded through the U.S. Department of Health and Human Services (HHS).
+The Department administers the Community Services Block Grant Program (CSBG) which is funded through the U.S. Department of Health and Human Services (HHS).
 Annually, the Department receives approximately \$10 million in CSBG funding-90% of which is distributed to the state's network of 17 locally-designated Community Action Agencies (CAAs).
 Another 5% of CSBG funding is awarded on a competitive basis to CAAs and other nonprofit organizations to support assetbuilding programs, to address gaps in services for low-income households, and to support innovative approaches that alleviate poverty.
 CSBG funds also support communication and coordination among the CAA network and other capacity building activities that strengthen the impact of the network.
 The remaining 5% of annual CSBG funding is utilized by the Department for administrative costs, including providing training and technical assistance to recipients of these funds.
 Key components to the success of the State's strategy are creating and maintaining linkages and coordination at the state level, as well as, supporting similar efforts at the local community level.

 Through effective coordination, the Department ensures increased access to CSBG-funded services and helps to avoid duplication of services.
 As required by the federal Workforce Innovation and Opportunities Act (WIOA), the Department of Housing and Community Development and Community Action Agencies are partners in the strategy to strengthen the state's workforce development system.
 The Department participates in policy development efforts led by the state's WIOA Alignment Group.
-The Department also assists in the development of training and resource materials for frontline workforce development staff.
-At the local level, Community Action Agencies participate in their jurisdiction's workforce development board.
-They also coordinate with local agencies to ensure an effective delivery of employment and training programs.
-Similarly, both the Department and CAAs are engaged in the implementation of a Two Generation/Whole Family Approach to service delivery.
-The Department coordinates with the Maryland Department of Human Services at the state level through participation in the Governor's 2-Gen Commission.
-At the local level, CAAs work with their jurisdiction's Department of Social Services to ensure coordination of safety net services (e.g. TANF, SNAP), to fill gaps in services and to avoid duplication of services so that their mutual clients are served effectively and efficiently.
+At the local level, Community Action Agencies participate in their jurisdiction's workforce development board to coordinate with local agencies and ensure an effective delivery of employment and training programs.
+CAAs also work with their jurisdiction's Department of Social Services to ensure coordination of safety net services (e.g. TANF, SNAP), to fill service gaps and avoid duplication of services.